atomistic-ml/ani-al/README.md

 pyanitools.py
 	-Contains a class called
 	 "anidataloader" for loading
-	 and parsing the ANI-1 data set.
+	 and parsing the ANI-Al data set.

 example_data_sampler.py
 	-Example of how to sample data